 Our speakers are Christian leaders within their own spheres of influence – both in the business and faith realms.

-To view the full list of speakers and bios for all of our conference sessions, click here.
+To view the full list of speakers and bios for 2014 BiB, click here.

 Phil Bunge, Assistant Brand Manager on Old Spice, Procter & Gamble